quinnanya/quinnanya.github.io/src/posts/2022-05-07-hosting-eleventy-on-github-pages.md

 - **.nojekyll file**: Open a plain-text editor and save an empty file in the root of your repo (where you have the *.eleventy.js*) with the filename *.nojekyll*.
 This will stop GitHub from trying to build your site as a Jekyll site.
 - **.github directory**: Create a new directory in the root of your repo and name it *.github* (yes, starting with a period).
 Inside that directory, make a directory named *workflows*.
 Open a plain-text editor and save a file inside the workflows directory called *build.yml*.
 Copy the [contents from my build.yml file here](https://github.com/quinnanya/quinnanya.github.io/blob/main/.github/workflows/build.yml).

+*Note: my build.yml file was updated 6/14/23 with Node version improvements thanks to Simon Wiles*

 Depending on your Eleventy setup, you may need to change `publish_dir` in your build.yml file.
 My Eleventy site builds to a folder called *dist*.
 If yours builds to a folder with a different name, change it in this file.